-- Canada is ordered to immediately consider eligible for services through Jordan's Principle: - > First Nations children who will become eligible for Indian Act registration/status under S-3 implementation. - The Tribunal finds two other categories of First Nations children who will be eligible in the future following a further order from the Tribunal: - > First Nations children without Indian Act status who are recognized by their respective First Nation. - > First Nations children who do not have Indian Act status and who are not eligible for Indian Act status, but have a parent/guardian with, or who is eligible for, Indian Act status.
+- Canada is ordered to immediately consider eligible for services through Jordan's Principle: - > First Nations children who will become eligible for Indian Act registration/status under S-3 implementation. - > The Tribunal finds two other categories of First Nations children who will be eligible in the future following a further order from the Tribunal: - First Nations children without Indian Act status who are recognized by their respective First Nation. - First Nations children who do not have Indian Act status and who are not eligible for Indian Act status, but have a parent/guardian with, or who is eligible for, Indian Act status.

 - The Tribunal approves four categories of eligibility submitted by the parties, in keeping with the Tribunal's direction in 2020 CHRT 20.
-Children meeting any one of the following criteria are eligible for consideration under Jordan's Principle: - > A child resident on or off reserve who is registered or eligible to be registered under the Indian Act, as amended from time to time; - > A child resident on or off reserve who has one parent/ guardian who is registered or eligible to be registered under the Indian Act; - > A child resident on or off reserve who is recognized by their Nation for the purposes of Jordan's Principle; or - > The child is ordinarily resident on reserve. - Recognition by a First Nation is for the purposes of Jordan's Principle only.
-This recognition does not extend past Jordan's Principle. - Jordan's Principle is not a fixed budget program-it is a legal obligation of the Government of Canada, meaning as more children are eligible the funding pot expands.
-This means that recognizing a child for the purposes of Jordan's Principle does not mean another child gets less. - The order sets out a default process, as recommended by the parties, for confirming that a child is recognized by a First Nation for the purposes of Jordan's Principle.
-This default process is meant to facilitate substantive equality, not act as a barrier, and First Nations or Provincial Territorial Organizations can agree to a different process (para.
-42).
-As per the default process:

-- > Families and organizations who are preparing to submit a Jordan's Principle request under the eligibility category must obtain confirmation of recognition from the First Nation.
-Alternatively, families can give Indigenous Services Canada consent to obtain confirmation; - > First Nations can designate a person or persons as officials who can provide confirmation of recognition.
-If the First Nation has not named a Designated Official, confirmation can be given by the Chief, Council member with the child welfare or health portfolio, the First Nation's most senior administrative official, or any of these officials' designate. - Canada will provide funding to assist First Nations in setting up a process for recognizing children who do not have status and are not eligible for status if the First Nation does not already have such a system. - In urgent cases where children are likely to experience irremediable harm if they do not get the help they need, Canada will try to contact the First Nation to determine recognition but if unable to reach the First Nation, the child will get the services needed to remedy the immediate risk,
+Children meeting any one of the following criteria are eligible for consideration under Jordan's Principle: - > A child resident on or off reserve who is registered or eligible to be registered under the Indian Act, as amended from time to time; - > A child resident on or off reserve who has one parent/ guardian who is registered or eligible to be registered under the Indian Act; - > A child resident on or off reserve who is recognized by their Nation for the purposes of Jordan's Principle only; or - > The child is ordinarily resident on reserve. - Jordan's Principle is not a fixed budget program it is a legal obligation of the Government of Canada, meaning as more children are eligible the funding pot expands.
+Recognizing a child for the purposes of Jordan's Principle does not mean another child gets less. - Canada will provide funding to support First Nations in setting up a process for recognizing children who do not have status and are not eligible for status if the First Nation does not already have such a system. - In urgent cases where children are likely to experience irremediable harm if they do not get the help they need, Canada will try to contact the First Nation to determine recognition but if unable to reach the First Nation, the child will get the services needed to remedy the immediate risk.